WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 """"""""""""""""

-To use Morison Elements, the following simulation class variable must be defined in the WEC-Sim input file with :code:`simu.morisonElement = 1` or :code:`simu.morisonElement = 2`
+To use Morison Elements, the following simulation class variable must be defined in the WEC-Sim input file with :code:`simu.morisonElement = [n x 1]` where :code:`n` is the number of bodies.
+Each element of the vector can be defined with the following three options:
+:code:`simu.morisonElement(i) = 0`, :code:`simu.morisonElement(i) = 1`, :code:`simu.morisonElement(i) = 2` where :code:`i` is the body number.

+Implementation Option 0 Morison Elements are not included in the body force and moment calculations.

-Implementation Option 1 allows for the Morison Element properties to be defined independently for the x-, y-, and z-axis while implementation option 2 uses a normal and tangential representation of the Morison Element properties.
+Implementation Option 1 allows for the Morison Element properties to be defined independently for the x-, y-, and z-axis while Implementation Option 2 uses a normal and tangential representation of the Morison Element properties.
 Note that the two options allow the user flexibility to implement hydrodynamic forcing that best suits their modeling needs; however, the two options have